teintuc/ansible-avahi-inventory/README.md

 ### Compilation

-Then it is justy a question of `make build` and you will find the binary in the `bin` directory.
+Then it is just a question of `make build` and you will find the binary in the `bin` directory.
 It makes a binary for Linux and MacOS.

 ### Use it